kellycampbell/node-style-guide/Readme.md

 [the opposition]: http://blog.izs.me/post/2353458699/an-open-letter-to-javascript-leaders-regarding
 [hnsemicolons]: http://news.ycombinator.com/item?id=1547647

-## 80 characters per line
+## 100 characters per line

-Limit your lines to 80 characters.
+Limit your lines to 100 characters.
 Yes, screens have gotten much bigger over the last few years, but your brain has not.
 Use the additional room for split screen, your editor supports that, right?

-## Use single quotes
+## Prefer single quotes

-Use single quotes, unless you are writing JSON.
+Prefer single quotes, unless you are writing JSON.

 *Right:*